heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 - `Hostname`: the domain name of the whoami container
 - `IP`: the IP addresses of the whoami container
-- `GET /whoami HTTP/1.1`: the HTTP request from the client
+- `GET / HTTP/1.1`: the HTTP request from the client
-- `Host: localhost`: the domain name requested by the client
+- `Host: WHOAMI_FULLY_QUALIFIED_DOMAIN_NAME`: the domain name requested by the client
 - `X-Forwarded-For`: the IP address of the client
 - `X-Forwarded-Host`: the domain name of the client
 - `X-Forwarded-Port`: the port of the client